JoshOrndorff/recipes/src/advanced/incentive.md

 Between now and then, I think it's important for us to constantly keep *accessibility* in mind as a design criterion.
 Above all else, we should reflect on the *hidden costs* of our mechanism and consider how to communicate these costs transparently to all active and potential users.

 The most obvious example in [SunshineDAO](https://github.com/AmarRSingh/SunshineDAO) is the share dilution that occurs when *some* proposals are accepted and executed.
+As an example, grant proposals may request share ownership without committing stake above a transaction fee (the proposal bond).
+In this case, the minting of shares to satisfy the accepted proposal would dilute existing members.
+Without making them explicitly aware of this possibility, the DAO risks volatility and collapse (mass member exit).
+Therefore,

 * picture for inflation